 Who Fits Specialty Contact Lenses?

 If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses.
-Dr. Matthew Wang and Dr. Steven Wang at Advanced Eyecare Scleral Lens Center can offer several alternative high-quality options for rare or severe eye conditions.
+Dr. Matthew Wang and Dr. Steven Wang at Advanced Eyecare Optometric Center can offer several alternative high-quality options for rare or severe eye conditions.